cloudcreativity/laravel-json-api/docs/upgrade.md

 ```

 If you need to prevent JSON API fields from being transferred to your model, add them to the `$guarded`
-attribute on your adapter.
-If you need to programmatically work out if fields should not be transferred,
+or `$fillable` attributes on your adapter.
+Refer to the [mass assignment](./basics/adapters.md)
-overload the `getGuarded` or `isGuarded` method.
+section in the adapters chapter.

 Any relationships that you are listing in the `$relationships` property will now need a relationship method
 implemented.
 Refer to the